 The complexity of the auction procedure makes it advisable for a prospective buyer to be accompanied by legal advisors.
 In brief, the public auction is led by the competent local court which will appoint an expert to value the property.
-At the first date of the auction, the property can be withdrawn from sale if the bid is less than 70% of the estimated value of the property.
+At the first date of the auction, the bid can only be accepted if at least 50% of the market value of the object to be auctioned is offered.
+In addition at the first date of the auction the property can be withdrawn from sale if the bid is less than 70% of the estimated value of the property.
 In such a case a second date for the auction must be set.
 At this second date the property can be sold as long as the bid is high enough to pay for the costs of the auction.
 With thorough preparation and investigation, a portfolio of properties can be acquired at a low cost at public auction, but this option usually only appeals to specialist investors.